Rando Gr34 Kermouster Lezardrieux 21Rando Gr34 Kermouster Lezardrieux 21

 Heading for the Lézardrieux peninsula

-Sillon de Talbert nature reserve, a stretch of sand and pebbles jutting out into the sea for over 3km.
+Once you’ve laced up your hiking boots, leave Lézardrieux and follow the GR®34 along the coast.
+Head north to the charming little hamlet of Kermouster, which offers a breathtaking view of the mouth of the Trieux.
+To the very north of the peninsula is the Sillon de Talbert nature reserve, a 3km stretch of sand and pebbles jutting out into the sea.
 An exceptional landscape awaits you!
-You can enjoy panoramic views of the sea and coast, with the island of Bréhat in the background, and observe the marine fauna and flora typical of this coastal environment.
+You can enjoy panoramic views of the sea and the coast, with the island of Bréhat in the background, and observe the marine flora and fauna typical of this coastal environment.

-To discover: a wild, jagged landscape with vast shores overlooked by the ancient Créac’h Maout semaphore and its magnificent panorama of the sea.
-The coastal path then takes you along the Jaudy estuary towards the town of Tréguier, passing close to the remarkable gardens of Kerdalo.
-An ideal natural setting for a bucolic break!
+Discover a wild, jagged landscape with vast shores overlooked by the ancient Créac’h Maout semaphore and its magnificent panorama of the sea.
+The coastal path then takes you along the Jaudy estuary towards the town of Tréguier, passing close to the remarkable Kerdalo gardens.
+The perfect natural setting for a bucolic break!

-🥾 Distance: Approximately 42 km spread over 2 days
+🥾 Distance: Approximately 42 km over 2 days

 From Tréguier to Perros-Guirec | 2 days